IvaBon/forking-tutorial/README.md

 ## better

-I wrote this to learn how to fork
+I wrote this to learn how to fork this is new infomation